-- 8.1 Wrockwardine Wood C of E Junior School holds personal information.
-The DPA18/GDPR requires that we do not keep personal information for any longer than is necessary.
-Personal information should be checked at regular intervals and deleted or destroyed securely when it is no longer needed, provided there is no legal or other reason for holding it. - 8.2 The Information Retention scheldue must be checked before records are disposed of, to make sure that the prescribed retention period for that type of record is complied with.
+- 8.1 Wrockwardine Wood CE Junior School holds personal information.
+The UK DPA/UK GDPR 2018 requires that we do not keep personal information for any longer than is necessary.
+Personal information should be checked at regular intervals and deleted or destroyed securely when it is no longer needed, provided there is no legal or other business reason for holding it. - 8.2 The schools' Information Retention Schedule must be checked before records are disposed of, to make sure that the prescribed retention period for that type of record is complied with.
 Alternatively advice should be sought from the schools Data Protection Officer.